techturnip/personal-paycheck-calculator/README.md

 # personal-paycheck-calculator
-Calculator application, Bootstrap for UI and Vanilla JS for logic
+A simple Paycheck calculator web application that uses Bootstrap for the UI and JS for logic.